 Check out the Waikato Management School Facebook page for the latest news and events.

 You're eligible to apply for the Bachelor of Business Analysis if you have University Entrance, or its equivalent.
 All other applications will be considered on a case-by-case basis.

-- If you don't meet the prerequisites listed here, please contact firstname.lastname@example.org as there may be other pathways you can take to study in this field.
-The catalogue of papers can be found at papers.waikato.ac.nz.
+If you don't meet the admission criteria, please contact email@example.com, as there may be other pathways you can take to study at the University of Waikato.

 BBA programme requirements